Update (April 8): Google has removed the SuperVPN app from the Play store. You can read about it here.

 However, there could be something larger at play here.
 When looking at these apps together, there seem to be two essential possibilities:

 - These core vulnerabilities are intentional for these free VPN apps.
-After all, since a successful MITM attack would allow someone the ability to monitor sensitive user data (or reroute users to fake VPN servers) without the user’s knowledge, that’s a useful tool for any surveillance-hungry organization or nation.
+After all, since a successful MITM attack would allow someone the ability to monitor sensitive user data or send phishing emails (or reroute users to fake VPN servers) without the user’s knowledge, that’s a useful tool for any surveillance-hungry organization or nation.

 - On the other hand, we should probably not attribute to malice what can be explained by stupidity – or here, laziness.
 In simple terms, the app developers here are so focused on getting high amounts of users and stuffing their app with ads, that they placed lower priority on the core security features of their apps.